rocketacademy/bootcamp-4.1/3-backend/3.4-authentication/README.md

 Please checkout the finished frontend code below.
 Note that you will need to setup a application on Auth0 that you integrate with the application.&#x20;

-Frontend code is in this [repository](https://github.com/rocketacademy/3.2\_react\_repo/tree/auth), ensure that you're on the `auth` branch if you want to test the code on your machine you will need to install the dependencies with the command `npm install` after the installation you can run the application with `npm run dev`.
+Frontend code is in this <a href="https://github.com/rocketacademy/3.2\_react\_repo/tree/auth" target="_blank">repository</a>, ensure that you're on the `auth` branch if you want to test the code on your machine you will need to install the dependencies with the command `npm install` after the installation you can run the application with `npm run dev`.
 To view the rendered page open a browser and navigate to http://localhost:5173 Note, you will need to create your own .env and create your own Auth0 application online with the appropriate setup.
-To test it with a backend please checkout this [repository](https://github.com/rocketacademy/m3\_sequelize\_repo/tree/auth), ensure that you're on the `auth` branch if you want to test the code on your machine you will need to install the dependencies with the command `npm install` after the installation, then implement you `.env` .
+To test it with a backend please checkout this <a href="https://github.com/rocketacademy/m3\_sequelize\_repo/tree/auth" target="_blank">repository</a>, ensure that you're on the `auth` branch if you want to test the code on your machine you will need to install the dependencies with the command `npm install` after the installation, then implement you `.env` .
 If you've not setup the database previously, run your migrations and seeders and once this is completed you can run the application with `node index.js`.&#x20;